tsolomko/SWCompression/README.md

 - Decompress data which were compressed with DEFLATE algorithm.
 - Extract data from GZip archives.
 - Unarchive zlib compressed data.
+- Platform independent.
 - _Swift only_

-By the way, it seems like GZip and Deflate decompressor implementations are specification compliant.
+By the way, it seems like GZip and Deflate decompressor implementations are **specification compliant**.

 ### Installation